-“Fisheries Research and Development Account” means the Fisheries Research and Development Account referred to in the Fish Resources Management Act 1994;
+Fisheries Research and Development Account means the Fisheries Research and Development Account referred to in the Fish Resources Management Act 1994;

-“member”, in relation to a committee, means a member of the committee;
+member, in relation to a committee, means a member of the committee;

-“Recreational Fishing Account” means the Recreational Fishing Account referred to in the Fish Resources Management Act 1994;
+Recreational Fishing Account means the Recreational Fishing Account referred to in the Fish Resources Management Act 1994;

-“voluntary fisheries adjustment scheme” means a scheme established under section 10B.
+voluntary fisheries adjustment scheme means a scheme established under section 10B.

 (2) Unless the contrary intention appears, an expression used in this Act has the same meaning as in the Fish Resources Management Act 1994.